 Other ETL Tools, Libraries & Frameworks

-Don't worry!
-We're not going to ignore all of the other tools.
-There are simply too many Python (and other) ETL tools that handle ETL to really count.
-We tried to keep our list simple by including multiple popular ETL options that all have different use-cases.
-But, there are plenty of other tools that we could have mentioned.
+There are simply too many Python (and other) tools that handle ETL to include in this post.
+We tried to keep our list simple by including popular ETL options that have different use cases.
+But there are plenty of other tools that we could mention.

-In this section, we're going to list other popular ETL tools by language.
+In this section, we're going to list other popular ETL platforms by language.

 - BeautifulSoup: This Python tool pulls data out of webpages (XML, HTML).
-Has integrations with tons of ETL tools like petl.
+It integrates with tons of ETL tools like petl.

 - PyQuery: Also extracts data from webpages but with a jquery-like syntax.